List of hotel fires in the United States: Lane Hotel

 In September 1966, a fire broke out in the two-story 33-room frame Lane Hotel in the main business district of Anchorage, Alaska, killing 14 people.
 The fire started at 1:17 am and spread rapidly; the flames were reported to be very intense and many bodies were burned beyond recognition.
 However, several victims died of asphyxiation from the heavy wood smoke.
 More than half of the occupants of the hotel died in the fire; only 25 guests were reported to have been registered at the time.
 The owner of the hotel, Virgil McVicker, believed that the fire was caused by an explosion in the boiler room.
+It was later revealed it wasn’t from an explosion, but from an act of arson.
+The perpetrator, 35-year-old, Charles Thesson, an unemployed cook, was revealed to have been the arsonist.
+He was soon arrested and it became the first time Alaska used the Miranda warnings for a suspect.
+Initially wanting to charge him with first-degree murder, he was charged and later convicted of manslaughter instead.
+The Lane Hotel fire became the worst mass murder in Alaska’s history.

 New Ocean House

 On May 8, 1969, The New Ocean House in Swampscott, Massachusetts was destroyed by a fire.
-There were no guests at the time of the fire and only a clerk and three kitchen workers were in the building when the fire started.
-The fire started in the rear of the building and the first alarm was struck at 9:53 p.m.
+There were no guests at the time; only a clerk and three kitchen workers were in the building.
+The fire started in the rear of the building and the first alarm was struck at 9:53 pm.
 The hotel's sprinkler system and misty air helped suppress the fire and firefighters initially thought it could be contained.
 However, intense heat forced them back and the fire spread along the roof to the front of the building.
-Firefighting efforts were hampered by narrow streets and low water pressure and by 12:30 a.m. the fire had spread across the entire 300-foot front of the building.
-By 1 am the fire was out of control.
-Crews from 25 communities fought the blaze, which was not put out until 2:48 p.m. on May 10.
+Firefighting efforts were hampered by narrow streets and low water pressure and by 12:30 am the fire spread across the entire 300-foot front of the building.
+By 1:00 am the fire was out of control.
+Crews from 25 communities fought the blaze, which was not extinguished until 2:48 pm on May 10.
 No cause was determined, however a hotel spokesperson stated that it may have started in a staging area erected for plumbing work.